The Cotswolds Gentleman

 Potters Charm disappointed on Festival Trials, but the Twiston-Davies team are still very positive about his ability and he holds entries in the Supreme Novices' Hurdle on Tuesday and the Turners Novices' Hurdle on the Wednesday, with the latter being the most likely target.

-After four seconds, Gowel Road finally got his head in front at Cheltenham in January and holds an entry for the Stayers' Hurdle on the Thursday and Matata is a contender in the Grand Annual Chase, unless they decide to take on Jonbon in the Champion Chase.
+After four seconds, Gowel Road finally got his head in front at Cheltenham in January and holds an entry for the Pertemps and Stayers' Hurdle on the Thursday.
+Master Chewy and Matata are both contenders in the Grand Annual Chase on the Wednesday, with the former coming out on top in their recent clash at Newbury.

-The O'Neill team have had a very strong season and might just be the best chance of a local winner with the likes of Springwell Bay who won in emphatic style at Cheltenham on New Year's Day, Johnnywho, Bill Joyce, Crebilly, Hasthing and their recent purchase Peaky Boy.
+The O'Neill team have had a very strong season and might just be the best chance of a local winner with the likes of Springwell Bay who won in emphatic style at Cheltenham on New Year's Day having multiple entries.
+Johnnywho, Bill Joyce, Crebilly, Hasthing and their recent purchase Peaky Boy may also feature, however, Aintree is more appealing for some of them.
+Monbeg Genius holds an entry in the Ultima and Kim Muir, but might head straight to the Grand National.

 With the sad news that Kim Bailey and Mat Nicholls' stable star Chianti Classico suffered a career-ending injury, Trelawne and Moon Rocket will probably be the yards' best chances of a winner during the Festival.